ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Prepare for your next JavaScript interview with confidence!</blockquote>

 <h3>3.
-Event-Driven Architecture in Node.js - <a href="https://medium.com/javascript-in-plain-english/event-driven-architecture-in-node-js-0656ee826088" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Spoke to 643 Software Developers: Here are 3 Issues ALL Developers Struggle With and How to… - <a href="https://medium.com/@brianjenney/i-spoke-to-643-software-developers-here-are-3-issues-all-developers-struggle-with-and-how-to-355979e96e69" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript in Plain English`**
+✍️ **posted by `Brian Jenney`**

-<blockquote>Building Reactive Systems</blockquote>
+<blockquote>Over the last 2 years, I’ve spoken with 643 developers from every corner of the planet.
+160 hours of yapping on the phone with many of you…</blockquote>

 <h3>4.
-Building Reusable Components in React: A Step-by-Step Guide with example - <a href="https://medium.com/javascript-in-plain-english/building-reusable-components-in-react-a-step-by-step-guide-with-example-0e8eece72271" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Logging in JavaScript: Tips and Best Practices - <a href="https://medium.com/gitconnected/mastering-logging-in-javascript-tips-and-best-practices-d451507d92b2" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript in Plain English`**
+✍️ **posted by `Level Up Coding`**

-<blockquote>In the world of React, reusability is one of the most important thing for an efficient and maintainable code.
-Creating reusable components…</blockquote>
+<blockquote>Good logging is like having a map while debugging your application.
+Without it, you’re lost, especially when a bug surfaces in production…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>